You must be logged in to submit a question.

 The National Park Service (NPS) is committed to making facilities, programs, services, and employment accessible for visitors and employees with disabilities.
 If you experience any difficulty accessing the information on the Common Learning Portal, please email us at email@example.com or contact us via our online form.
 We will try to assist you as best we can.
 This may include providing the information to you in an alternate format.

 When should I start a new Commons group?

 Would you like to start a conversation, but you’re not sure the existing Commons groups include your specific interests?
-Anyone can start a Commons group by following these instructions, but before you start a group:
+NPS employees can start a Commons group by following these instructions, but before you start a group:

 Got any tips for communicating in the Commons?